Richard Mique: Biography

 Richard Mique was born in Nancy as the son of Simon Mique, an architect and entrepreneur of Lunéville and grandson of Pierre Mique, also an architect.
 Following their example, he became an architect in the service of Stanisław Leszczyński, the deposed King of Poland and father of Marie Leszczyńska, the wife of Louis XV.
 Following the death of Emmanuel Héré de Corny, Mique participated as premier architecte in Stanisław's grand plans for reordering and embellishing Nancy, his capital as Duke of Lorraine.
 Stanisław made him a chevalier of the ordre de Saint-Michel and manoeuvred unsuccessfully to have Mique placed on the payroll of the Bâtiments du roi.
 Following his patron's death in February 1766, Mique was called to France the following October, at the suggestion of Marie Leszczyńska's Polish confessor.
 His official career in France was initially stymied by the influence of Ange-Jacques Gabriel, Premier architecte du Roi.
 His main clients were a series of royal ladies.
-For Marie Leszczyńska he built a convent, prominently sited in the town of Versailles, on lands at the edge of the park belonging formerly to Madame de Montespan's château de Clagny, of which eleven hectares were consigned to the Queen by her husband, Louis XV.
+For Marie Leszczyńska he built a convent, prominently sited in the town of Versailles, on lands at the edge of the park belonging formerly to Madame de Montespan's château de Clagny, of which eleven hectares were consigned to the Queen by her husband Louis XV.
 At the queen's death, her daughter Madame Adélaïde completed the project.

 Mique must have gained the confidence of the Dauphin and the Dauphine for, upon the accession of the Dauphin as Louis XVI in 1774, he was appointed intendant et contrôleur général des Bâtiments du Roi; he succeeded Gabriel as Premier architecte to Louis XVI the following year, thus overseeing the last works carried out at Versailles before the French Revolution.
 He purchased a seigneurie in Lorraine, which completed his transformation to courtier-architect.

 He laid out the Queen's garden at the Petit Trianon from 1774 to 1785 perhaps in collaboration with the painter Hubert Robert.
 The design was based on sketches by the comte de Caraman, an inspired amateur of gardening.
 Mique was also responsible for the hameau de la Reine, a village with a functioning farm built around an artificial lake at the northeastern corner of the estate.

-During the Revolution, he was arrested along with his son as participants in a conspiracy to save the life of the Queen, Marie Antoinette, whose favorite architect he had been.
+During the Revolution, he was arrested along with his son as participants in a conspiracy to save the life of Queen Marie Antoinette, whose favorite architect he had been.
 He was brought before a revolutionary tribunal and, after a summary trial on 7 July 1794, both father and son were condemned to death and murdered at the guillotine the following day.
-This was just three weeks before the fall of Robespierre and the end of the Reign of Terror.
+This was just three weeks before the fall of Maximilien Robespierre and the end of the Reign of Terror.

 Pierre de Nolhac, the historian of the château de Versailles, in Le Trianon de Marie-Antoinette (1914), found Mique to have been 'un artiste savant, habile, et digne de plus de gloire' A street in the town of Versailles commemorates his name.